apimatic/apimatic-codegen-openshift-pipelines-demo/README.md

     ![Namespace](./docs/6.PNG)

-  Once these are setup, your GitHub Repo secrets page should be as shown below:
+  Once these are set up, your GitHub Repo secrets page should be as shown below:

   ![GitHub Secrets](./docs/8.PNG)